lusentis/dawson-docs-preview/README.md

 - either `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`
 - or `AWS_PROFILE` (with `AWS_REGION` if you're not using the profile's default region)

-**These credentials will be only used by dawson to create/update the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
+> **These credentials will be only used by dawson to create/update the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
 None of your app code will run with these credentials.**

 As a safety measure, dawson uses a mechanism to prevent accidental deletion or replacement of *some* resources, which could result in data loss, DNS changes etc, unless the --danger-delete-resources CLI option is specified.
 Trying to perform some operations, such as deleting S3 Buckets, REST APIs, DynamoDB Tables, CloudFront Distributions will result in an error unless this flag is specified

-### short version
+### obtaining AWS Credentials: short version
 Create an IAM user with `AdministratorAccess` permissions (be sure to create an Access Key), then create a profile with the given credentials (or export them as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`).

 > Since we use the `aws-sdk-js`, any other method of setting credentials should work and can be used (e.g. EC2 Instance Role).

-### long version for AWS beginners
+### obtaining AWS Credentials: long version for AWS beginners

 1. create an Amazon Web Services Account or login into an existing account
 2. from the top menu, choose Services and find *Identity & Access Management* (short: IAM)